algeriatech/awesome-algeria/README.md

 - C
   - [ArduinoSpritzCipher](https://github.com/abderraouf-adjal/ArduinoSpritzCipher) - Spritz library for Arduino, CSPRNG, cryptographic hash and MAC functions, symmetric-key data encryption, and general-purpose functions
   - [internet-socket](https://github.com/youben11/internet-socket) - A library to facilitate the use of internet socket (socket of family PF_INET) in C programming
+  - [simple-parted](https://github.com/youben11/simple-parted) - A library to facilitate the use of libparted in C programming, It's used to detect disks and partitions
 - Python
   - [Tchamba.random](https://github.com/Fcmam5/tchamba) package of functions generating random data (colors, names, jokes, letters..)
 - Other languages